Bill Graham Civic Auditorium, San Francisco, CA

 Encore: First Tube

-Brief Wading in the Velvet Sea tease from Trey.
+· Wading in the Velvet Sea tease in Shine a Light

 Take a good look at it.
 Or if you're a braver man than I, relisten to it.
 This is a segment that will go down in history.
 That's right boys and girls, the second half of this second set just reached up with authority and grabbed the end of the first night of Superball's "Least Cohesive Setlist Imaginable By Man" crown and placed it on it's own head, and then walked around swinging it's stick with a mean look on it's face.